When to aerate fescue lawn

 Aerating your fescue lawn can provide a range of benefits that contribute to the overall health and appearance of the grass.
 Aerating involves creating small holes in the soil to allow air, water, and nutrients to reach the grassroots.
 Here are some of the key benefits of aerating your fescue lawn:

-See also Should you aerate your lawn in a drought
+See also Should you aerate lawn before fertilizing

 1. Improved soil compaction: